Unfair Advantage: What is it, and how do you find yours?

 Every business, everywhere, is hoping it can provide something to customers that no other business model offers.
 It might be a product, or a service, a way of delivering that competitors can’t deliver.
 When a business operates with a unique selling proposition that competition just can’t match, successful entrepreneurs call it an “unfair advantage.”

-That term is used more than a little factiously.
+That term is used more than a little facetiously.
 Companies don’t operate fairly, and no competitive advantage has a moral component.
 An unfair advantage belongs to a company that operates in the same space as competitors who just can’t provide as well or as efficiently.

 Recognizing and developing your company’s unfair advantages is a major element of innovation.
 It’s no mystery, however: recognizing your real unfair advantage involves work, reflection, courage, and ability.
 Finding it and exploiting it is as sure a way of finding success that businesses are likely to have.
 Digital leadership provides expert through our Business Model Strategy consulting services guidance and assistance in identifying and leveraging unfair advantages.
 This strategic approach, combined with our Innovation Blueprint service, sets the stage for businesses to envision transformative initiatives, stay competitive, and adapt to the dynamic digital landscape.

 What is an unfair advantage in the Business Model Canvas?